 This is a classic recipe that I’ve made several times, but just never wrote it down.
 You will probably see many others that are similar because it is a classic.
 However, I prefer using ricotta cheese instead of the more classic mozzarella cheese on top.

 Ingredients needed for Classic Chicken Parmesan:

 - Chicken – This recipe calls for three boneless chicken breasts, butterflied and cut in half.
 See pictures below.
-If you are using extra large chicken breasts, you may want to pound them to make them thinner.
+If you are using extra large chicken breasts, you may want to pound them with a meat mallet to make them thinner.